bthomp4/Capstone_Sensor/README.md

 The goal of this project is to recieve inputs from the ultrasonic sensors, and eventually the front sensor.

 ## Project Tasks
-1. Test the output and input voltages from the Arduino Nano connected to the SS
-   - This voltage should be 5 volts
-2. Test the output and input voltages from the Arduino Nano connected to the SS through the voltage divider
+~1.
+Test the output and input voltages from the Arduino Nano connected to the SS~ ~- This voltage should be 5 volts~
-   - This is to make sure the voltage divider can safely divide the 5 V down to the 3.3 V that the Raspberry Pi uses
-   - This set can be skipped the input / output voltage is found to be 3.3 V
+~2.
+Test the output and input voltages from the Arduino Nano connected to the SS through the voltage divider~ ~- This is to make sure the voltage divider can safely divide the 5 V down to the 3.3 V that the Raspberry Pi uses~ ~- This set can be skipped the input / output voltage is found to be 3.3 V~
 3. Create a program to get a distance measurement from the SS
    - This program may be in C or Python
    - This program can display the information on the terminal or as a text file